 While the policy portfolio is designed to address goals and risk tolerance, some variation from this will occur due to current economic conditions.
 Think of the policy portfolio as two dimensional (risk and return), while the target portfolio is three dimensional (risk, return, and what is going on in the world).
 The policy portfolio asset allocations will be over weight, target weight, or under weight.
 It is these target allocations to which the portfolio will be re-balanced periodically.

 First, we determine our “investment posture”.
 We believe that there are times to be more aggressive (within the client’s overall risk tolerance), and times to be more conservative.
 These can be due to market conditions, or whether the client is on track to accomplish their goals.
 If the client is well ahead of target, then we can afford to scale back on risk.
-The target portfolio allocations will be modified as economic conditions change[ii].
+The target portfolio allocations will be modified as market risk and economic conditions change.

 Step Six: Implement the Target Portfolio